 Grilled Chicken Street Tacos with cilantro and lime.

 “Street tacos” are part of Tex-Mex cuisine, combining a mixture of Mexican and American flavors.
-The term “street taco” originated when Mexican migrants working on mines and railroads made tacos for their meals.
+The term “street taco” originated when Mexican migrants working in mines and on railroads made tacos for their meals.
 Their tacos were called “street food” or “lower-class” food, but these delicious tacos have nothing low-class about them today.

 How to Make Grilled Chicken Street Tacos

-This chicken street taco recipe has two easy parts — preparing the chicken and assembling the taco.
+This grilled chicken street taco recipe has two easy parts — preparing the chicken and assembling the taco.

-Prepare the Chicken
+Make the Chicken

-Assemble the Taco
+Assemble the Street Taco

 Once the chicken is grilled, the rest of the taco assembly is crazy easy.

-• Cut the ingredients: Cut the chicken and avocado into similar size pieces.
+• Cut the ingredients: Cut the chicken and avocado into similar size small pieces.
 Dice the onions and chop the cilantro.

 • Serve: Serve alongside lime wedges.

-Tips for the Best Tacos
+Tips for the Best Grilled Chicken Street Tacos

 • Use chicken thighs: Chicken thighs work the best for street tacos.
 They are more tender and retain more moisture compared to chicken breast.

-• Remove the fat: For more lean pieces of meat in the taco, remove any extra fat from the chicken prior to marinating.
+• Remove the extra fat: For more lean pieces of meat in the taco, remove any extra fat from the chicken prior to marinating.

 • Rest the chicken: After the chicken is finished grilling, let it rest for a few minutes before cutting.
 This helps keep the juices inside the meat.

 • Add more spices to the marinade (optional): To change up the flavor, add your favorite special spices such as chili powder, paprika, cumin, and oregano.
-Or go with the classic spices like salt, garlic powder, and onion powder to increase the flavor.
+Or, go with the classic spices like salt, garlic powder, and onion powder to increase the flavor.

 Grilled Chicken Street Tacos on a serving tray.